LesiaChaban/gdk-oci-mysql/10-build-run-app/build-run-app.md

 2. Once the application is running in the foreground, use `CTRL+C` to stop it.

 Congratulations!
 You've successfully completed this lab.
-Your Java application can successfully use the OCI Autonomous Database instance as its backend database, with secrets in OCI Vault.
+Your Java application can successfully use the OCI MySQL HeatWave Database instance as its backend database, with secrets in OCI Vault.

 You may now **proceed to the next lab**.